White-Label/JavaScript-SDK/README.md

 7. Start the development server which watches the source directory. `npm run dev`
 8. In a new terminal tab start the testing server.
 This serves the current directory which is used for testing the library in the browser. `npm run sandbox`
 9. Navigate to [localhost:8080/public](http://localhost:8080/public) and open the developer console.
 You should see the results from the library.
 10. Run `npm run build` to create a minified file which is used for production.
-This can be found at `lib/whiteLabel.min.js`.
+This can be found at `browser/whiteLabel.min.js`.
+11. Run `npm run build-npm` to create an ES5 compatible module to be used with npm found in `lib/`.

-All source files are in `src/` and generated JavaScript files to be used in the browser are in `lib/`.
+All source files are in `src/`.
+Browser ready files are in `browser/` and the npm main entry is found in `lib/`.
 The source is built with [Webpack](https://webpack.github.io/) and uses mutliple [ES6](https://github.com/lukehoban/es6features) features as well as [ES7 Async/Await](http://rossboucher.com/await).

 ## Tests